Kerala assembly adjourned after UDF protest over Minister's anti-Constitution comments | Politics

 They urged the Speaker to suspend the question hour and take up the notice for their adjournment motion to discuss the issue.

-They also claimed that it was ''unprecedented'' that the entire session was called off by the Speaker in the name of opposition protest during question hour.
+They also claimed that it was ''unprecedented'' that the day's session was called off by the Speaker in the name of opposition protest during question hour.

 Leader of Opposition in the state Assembly V D Satheesan alleged that the CM and the CPI(M) leadership were protecting the minister, who had insulted the Constitution and humiliated its architects.